UF Law E-Discovery Project

 The UF Law E-Discovery Project is a multidisciplinary endeavor to support the civil litigation process through electronic discovery law courses, research, the development of information retrieval method and tools, and offering electronic discovery skills training for practicing attorneys and litigation support professionals through public conferences and continuing legal educational offerings.
 The UF Law E-Discovery Project is supported by generous contributions from ICAIR, The International Center for Automated Research at the University of Florida Levin College of Law.

 Subscribe for more information about the UF Law E-Discovery Project

 E-Discovery for the Small and Medium Case

-2014 Electronic Discovery for the Small and Medium Case will be held on March 14, 2014.
+The 2014 Electronic Discovery for the Small and Medium Case was a huge success.